melvinzhang/garden/content/posts/the_paleo_diet.md

 Monounsaturated fats: olive oil, nuts, and avocados

-Polyunsaturated fats: mixed bag, omega 3 (fish oils) are healthy, omega 6 (vegetable oils, baked goods, snack food) are not good when out of balance with the omega 3
+Polyunsaturated fats: mixed bag, omega-3 (fish oils) are healthy, omega-6 (vegetable oils, baked goods, snack food) are not good when out of balance with the omega-3

 Glycemic load = Glycemic index * Carbohydrate content